Studio 360 is looking for sharp, enthusiastic self-starters, with or without radio skills, to participate in the program as interns and volunteers.

 Start date: mid-May

-If you are applying as an Intern: Please submit your application via the listing on WNYC's jobs site:
+If you are applying as an Intern: Please submit your application via WNYC's careers site — during submission periods, you'll find a listing for the internship there.

-Questions about the application and/or the position can be e-mailed to email@example.com with the subject heading "Studio 360 internship."
+Questions about the application and/or the position can be sent to firstname.lastname@example.org with the subject heading "Studio 360 internship."